w_ortiz 1 year ago • 100%

 But last year, DeepMind’s AlphaFold — an A.I. system descended from the Go-playing one — did something truly profound.
 Using a deep neural network trained to predict the three-dimensional structures of proteins from their one-dimensional amino acid sequences, it essentially solved what’s known as the “protein-folding problem,” which had vexed molecular biologists for decades.

 This summer, DeepMind announced that AlphaFold had made predictions for nearly all of the 200 million proteins known to exist — producing a treasure trove of data that will help medical researchers develop new drugs and vaccines for years to come.
 Last year, the journal Science recognized AlphaFold’s importance, naming it the biggest scientific breakthrough of the year.
+Or look at what’s happening with A.I.-generated text.

 Only a few years ago, A.I. chatbots struggled even with rudimentary conversations — to say nothing of more difficult language-based tasks.